The best Memorial Day deals to shop before they're sold out

 Best Memorial Day deals 2023 to shop now

 Below, we rounded up the best Memorial Day deals on products we think readers should know about.
 We only included products Select staff members have personally tried and recommended; products and brands we’ve previously covered; and highly rated products with at least a 4.0-star rating.
-Discounts and prices change frequently, so we’ll keep you updated as Memorial Day gets closer.
+Most discounts are available for a limited time and prices change frequently, so we’ll keep you updated during the long weekend.

 Dyson V8 Origin+ Cordless Vacuum